julianoalves00/WebAPITodoList/README.md

 # WebAPITodoList
 RESTful API for a TODO-list with the basic CRUD operations.

-Visual Studio VS 2019 was used as a development tool.
+Visual Studio 2019 was used as a development tool.

 The solution is divided into six projects: